 - Taking medication that suppresses the immune system such as cancer chemotherapy

 Infants, children, and elderly people with any of the signs and symptoms of UTI should see their health-care professional as soon as possible or go to an emergency department for evaluation.

-- Fever, lethargy, and poor appetite may indicate a simple lower urinary tract infection in these groups, but they may also be signs of something more serious.
+- Fever, lethargy, and poor appetite may indicate a urinary tract infection in these groups, but they may also be signs of something more serious.

 - Urinary tract infections have the potential to make these vulnerable people very ill when the bacteria spread into the bloodstream.

-Diagnosis of a urinary tract infection is based on information you give about your symptoms, medical and surgical history, medications, habits, and lifestyle.
+Diagnosis of a urinary tract infection is based on information someone gives about his or her symptoms, medical and surgical history, medications, habits, and lifestyle.
 A physical examination and lab tests complete the evaluation.

-Your doctor may simply perform a urine dipstick test in the office.
+A doctor may simply perform a urine dipstick test in the office.
 Only a few minutes are needed to obtain results.
-Your doctor may also send your urine to the lab for testing.
+A doctor may also send a urine sample to the lab for culture testing (see below).
 These results take a few days to come back.
-This tells your doctor the exact bacteria causing your infection and to which antibiotics these bacteria have resistance or sensitivity.
+This tells the doctor the exact bacteria causing the infection and to which antibiotics these bacteria have resistance or sensitivity.
 The culture is usually sent for special populations, including men, because they are less likely to get UTIs.
 It is not necessary to send a culture for everyone because the majority of UTIs are caused by the same bacteria.

 - The single most important lab test is urinalysis.
-A sample of your urine will be tested for signs of infection, such as the presence of white blood cells and bacteria.
+A urine sample will be tested for signs of infection, such as the presence of white blood cells and bacteria.

 - Blood tests usually are not required unless a complicated condition, such as pyelonephritis or kidney failure, is suspected.

 For a culture specimen, the patient will be asked to give a clean-catch, midstream urine specimen.
-This avoids contamination of the urine with bacteria from your skin.
-You should be instructed in how to do this.
+This avoids contamination of the urine with bacteria from the skin.
+Patients will be instructed in how to do this.

-- Midstream means you urinate a little into the toilet before collecting a specimen.
-The idea is that you don't collect the urine that comes out first, as this urine is often contaminated.
+- Midstream means urinating a little into the toilet before collecting a specimen.
+The idea is to avoid collecting the urine that comes out first, as this urine is often contaminated.

 - Clean-catch refers to a midstream sample that was collected after cleaning the area of the urethral opening.